GSmithApps/hindent-lang-highlighter/README.md

 ## ToDo

+- [ ] we're capturing numbers that are part of identifiers and treating them as if they're numbers -- not identifiers
 - [ ] file icon
 - [ ] improve syntax highlighting
   - [ ] for example, the comments aren't highlighted